thirtybees/mdimagemagick/README.md

 ```
 (yes, that's without the `php7.0` prefix)

-Unfortunately, the version of ImageMagick that is bundled with Ubuntu is vulnerable: https://imagetragick.com/
+Unfortunately, the version of ImageMagick that is bundled with Ubuntu (or any version below 7.0.2) is vulnerable: https://imagetragick.com/
 In order to install a safe version on production, we will have to compile it from source.
 First, make sure you have the necessary tools to build:
 ```shell